SC-100 Study Guide: Microsoft Cybersecurity Architect

 I highly recommend checking the following modules for each exam topic on the SC-100 learning path:

 Check the following case studies that will help you to gain more practical security design and architectural experience.
-At the time of this writing, these case studies are still new and will evolve over time.
+Those case studies were reorganized for the May 2023 exam content refresh.

 Many of the case studies below are based on cybersecurity design challenges being faced by the fictional Tailwind Traders company.

-In each case, the goal will be to understand the overall business objectives of the company, and the specific requirements which need to be met and then provide technical (security) capabilities or solution(s) that meet those requirements.
+In each case, the goal will be to understand the overall business objectives of the company and the specific requirements that need to be met, and then provide technical (security) capabilities or solution(s) that meet those requirements.

 0) Case Study: Introduction

-2) Case study: Design a Security Operations Solution
+1) Case study: Design a Zero Trust solution

-9) Case study: Specify security requirements for applications
+9) Case study: Design solutions for security operations

-10) Case study: Design a strategy for securing data
+10) Case study: Design solutions for securing Microsoft 365

 SC-100 Videos

-If you are interested to prepare for this exam using video training, then I highly recommend checking the following resources:
+If you are interested in preparing for this exam using video training, then I highly recommend checking the following resources:

 > Microsoft: Cybersecurity Reference Architectures (YouTube playlist).